5 steps for teaching kids about emotions

 Sound familiar?

-The need of some kids to get things right, avoid a mistake or meet their own high expectations can cause BIG emotions and stop them learning.
+The need of some kids to get things right, avoid a mistake or meet their own high expectations can cause BIG emotions and stop them trying.

 Having high expectations can be a good thing.
 It can motivate children to keep trying and persevering.
 Except when it does not.
 Then I see kids ripping up their work, coming to me and asking for another piece of paper or an eraser.